Skip to Content

-Perfect for a party, these Sheet Pan Fruity Pancakes offer a little something for everyone!
-In about half an hour, you can have a sheet of pancakes ready to go with all of your favorite fruity (and chocolatey) flavors.
+Perfect for a party, these Sheet Pan Fruit Pancakes offer a little something for everyone!
+In about half an hour, you can have a sheet of fruit pancakes ready to go with all of your favorite fruity (and chocolatey) flavors.

 Blueberries, strawberries, chocolate chips, and bananas are baked into separate fourths of a sheet pan pancake.

-If you have friends coming over for brunch, this is the recipe you simply must make.
-Everyone craves a little something different in their pancakes!
+If you have friends coming over for brunch, this is the pancake recipe you simply must make.
+Everyone craves a little something different in their pancakes.
 While chocolate chips might be your favorite mix in, someone else may be craving blueberries.
-When you make this delicious (and seriously easy) sheet pan pancake recipe, everyone gets to enjoy what they’re craving!
+When you make this delicious (and seriously easy) sheet pan fruit pancake recipe, everyone gets to enjoy what they’re craving!

 If you’re anything like me, though, you’ll probably look at this and realize that you can’t just stick to one corner.
 I mean, how could I possibly only have strawberry pancakes when bananas are right there?!
 That’s why I like to grab a little square from each region of the sheet pan, so I can enjoy the best of all four different flavors.